 Ready to start typing?
 Good.
 First, take a look at each of these pages in depth so you can learn what to include, and then be prepared to break out the next great American novel — I mean, website.

-On your home page, you want to include the top things visitors need to know in order to decide to do business with you.
+On your home page, you want your web content to include the top things visitors need to know in order to decide to do business with you.
 Who are you?
 What do you do/sell?
 Why should I trust you?
 How do I contact you?

 Start by doing the following: